 Browse your saved items

 Sorry, you must log in to save an item.

 Sometimes, brown hair can get a bad rap.
-But the truth is, with the right hue—especially one that’s perfectly matched to your skin tone—brown hair is anything but boring.
-So, whether you’re ditching your blonde, black, or red hair in favor of brown or you simply want to enhance your natural hair color, the possibilities are almost endless.
-After deciding that brown hair is for you, it’s time to find the most flattering shade.
+But the truth is, with the right brunette shade—especially one that’s perfectly matched to your skin tone—brown hair is anything but boring.
+So, whether you’re ditching your blonde, black, or red hair in favor of brown hair dye or you simply want to enhance your natural hair color, the possibilities are almost endless.
+After deciding that a brown hair color is for you, it’s time to find your most flattering shade.
 Keep reading to learn how to figure out your undertones so that you can pick the prettiest shade of brown hair for you.
-Then learn the best shades of brown hair for every undertone, plus at-home hair color options for DIY-ing your color update.

 First things first, let’s figure out what undertones your skin has.
 Unsure of how to identify your skin’s undertones?
 Instead of looking super-closely at your skin in hopes of having a better idea of what your undertones are, try one of these super-quick tricks.